GovindaMadhava/EngineEar--F1-Audio-Classification/README.md

 [prediction_04Nov24.png ](https://github.com/GovindaMadhava/F1-EngineAudio-Simulator/blob/8d5e60ae0ce60ee27b2762846d8a6cba6b953502/prediction_04Nov24.png)

 Stage-II (in progress)
-The most detailed F1 Engine Audio Simulator Web Interface available for free on the internet today, with audio for each of the 10 F1 2024 Engines:
+Real-time F1 Engine Audio Simulator for each of the 10 F1 2024 Engines.
+This would be the most detailed Audio Simulator available as of today for the following user actions in real-time via web interface:

 -Engine Ignition ON
 -Engine IDLE